Financial Aid FAQ

 Why is it important to budget?

 Every budget increase to your loan is unsubsidized.
 This means that you are accruing interest throughout the year on your loan.
 If you budget wisely and live within your means, you can minimize your future payments.
-Please Note: Loans incurred as a result of budget increases cannot be included in the Public Interest Low Income Protection Plan.

 Now that I have my aid and I am enrolled, how do I access those funds?

-Once you are enrolled, your loans are approved, and you’ve completed the appropriate paperwork, your aid will pay your bursar bill no earlier than 10 days before classes begin.
+Once you are enrolled, your loans are approved, and you’ve completed the appropriate paperwork, your aid will credit to your bursar bill no earlier than 10 days before classes begin.
 Once these funds cover items that have been charged to your bursar bill (tuition, fees, and health insurance), a refund will be issued to you.
 If your aid does not exceed your bill, no refund will be issued.

 How do I know if I have a refund?